 It was much easier back when I went abroad (only for a month) -- there was no internet, and my mother had no idea what we were up to.
 For example, she had no idea for that entire month that the one professor who accompanied our group missed the plane and 16 students who'd never been out of the U.S. landed in the U.K. without the slightest idea where we were going or what happened to our professor. :-)

-Thanks again -- over 5 years ago
+Thanks again -- about 7 years ago

 I can see why your nervous, most people have a skewed view of Turkey because they've never been there and are very surprised once they get here how wrong they were about Turkey (I am one of those!).
 I live by myself in Turkey, I travel by myself in Turkey.
 Infact in the last two months I have been travelling solo though back streets and main streets researching a guidebook for Turkey and have not had any problems or concerns.
 I'm from Australia with a similar culture to America and I feel far more unsafe in Australian when compared toTurkey.
 In Australia I would never walk at night by myself - here it's the norm - there is always so many people out on the streets.
 It's natural surviellance against crime.
 Plus Turkish people are THE MOST hospitalble people in the world there would always be someone to assist her if something were to go wrong.
 The unrest was mainly in Taksim Square, so if you avoid the square then there are no problems.
 She is likely to be in Sultanahmet which during the unrest was like any other day.
 Istanbul is regarded as one of the safest cities (if not the safest city) in Europe.